-Employees who work the majority of their regular scheduled work hours after 4:00 p.m. shall receive a shift differential of \$.75 per hour for all hours worked during their shift.
-Employees, except Community Corrections Officers, who work the majority of their regular scheduled work hours after 11:00 p.m. shall receive a shift differential of \$1.00 per hour for all hours worked during their shift.
-Community Corrections Officers who work a majority of their regular scheduled work hours after 11:00 p.m. shall receive a shift differential of \$2.00 per hour for all hours worked during their shift.
+Employees who work the majority of their regular scheduled work hours at 4:00 p.m. or after shall receive a shift differential of \$1.75 per hour for all hours worked during their shift.
+Employees, except Community Corrections Officers and Behavioral Health Division's Mobile Crisis Response Team Clinicians, who work the majority of their regular scheduled work hours at 11:00 p.m., or after, shall receive a shift differential of \$2.25 per hour for all hours worked during their shift.
+Community Corrections Officers and Behavioral Health Division's Mobile Crisis Response Team Clinicians who work a majority of their regular scheduled work hours at11:00 p.m., or after, shall receive a shift differential of \$3.50 per hour for all hours worked during their shift.
 If an employee is requested or required to continue working at the end of their regular shift and has been receiving shift differential based on swing or night shift, the employee will either continue to receive the shift differential of their regular shift, or receive an increase in shift differential for the additional hours worked into the new shift, whichever is higher.
 When an employee works additional hours into the "new shift", any hours worked after a swing shift or night shift begins will be paid in accordance with that shift.
 Example: Employee is regularly scheduled to work 1 pm to 9 pm and receives 8 hours of shift differential at the swing shift rate.
 Employee agrees to continue working from 9 pm to 5 am.
 Employee will continue to receive swing shift differential rate from 9 pm to 11 pm and will receive night shift differential for hours worked between 11 pm and 5 am.